GustavFluur/filterfolk/README.md

 ### Future Implementations

-Favicon - wasn't implemented into the project.
+- Favicon - wasn't implemented into the project.
 The reason behind this was that I started my project from scratch and didn't use Boutique Ado as foundation in beginning.
 Neither allauth packages thus some templates are in the allauth folder and other in core app.

-A feature that unfortunately was not implemented into the project is that the admin is able to create an category to further enhance the website for its liking.
+- A feature that unfortunately was not implemented into the project is that the admin is able to create an category to further enhance the website for its liking.

+- Customers can rate the products from 1 to 5 stars.

+- An addition in the product filter element, due to the fact that there are few products in there you are able see what the company got in their storage.
+However it requires a feature that you can easily distinguish from one product to another.
+The reason it was not added into the project was to reduce the sense of complexity and save time.

+- Unsure if it works after the deployment - the images in this readme file doesn't show themselves or it appears to broken.
+To whom who ever read this please open the project so you'll se it in the preview.
+Thank you!

 ### Accessibility